jenmiraba/EDA_Food_Delivery/README.md

 # EDA - Food Delivery Company

-This project is an exploratory data analysis of restaurant orders data.
+This project is an Exploratory Data Analysis of restaurant orders data.
 The goal of the analysis is to gain a better understanding of the data and maybe identify insights that can help improve the restaurants's sales and customer experience.

 ## Dataset
 The dataset used for this analysis is a modified version of a publicly available dataset, which has been preprocessed and cleaned for this specific project.
 Due to the modification, the source of the dataset cannot be provided.